sallykim5/SpacedOut/README.md

 > An iOS game created in the style of Flappy Bird.
 The player controls an astronaut whose goal is to dodge incoming spike balls and collect rockets for points.

-> Disclaimer: The name of the astronaut object is "hopper" because originally, my game involved a "hopper" who hopped to collect tokens, similar to if you combined 'Flappy Bird' with 'Super Mario World'.
-In the end, I decided that it would be cooler to use an astronaut in space, so I changed the assets without changing the names in the script.

 **This is what the start screen looks like**

 <img src="https://github.com/sallykim5/Spaced0ut/blob/master/Simulator%20Screen%20Shot%20-%20iPhone%207%20-%202019-06-11%20at%2010.33.59.png" width="300" height="500" />